mmsaki/rush/readme.md

 First rename the `.env.example` file in this directory to `.env`.
 Replace the API keys as needed.

-After adding your api keys run the following command on your terminal. this allows you environment variables to be accessed by brownie networks.
+After adding your api keys, run the following command from your terminal.

 ```bash
 source .env
 ```

+This command allows brownie config to access your environment variables.

 ## Scripts to AAVE Token balances